The Importance of

 The NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Acute Myeloid Leukemia (AML) have also evolved over time to incorporate molecular mutations into risk stratification (along with morphology and cytogenetics) and to emphasize the need to expedite mutational testing results for mutations including IDH1 and IDH2.1

-A Short Testing Delay Has No
+A Short Wait for Testing Has No

 Impact on Outcomes